Treating a Dog Bite Injury

 How to Treat a Dog Bite Injury and File for Compensation

 A dog bite can be emotionally traumatizing and can also cause severe physical injuries.
-If you or a loved one were bitten by a dog, you must address the injury immediately in order to minimize any risk of an infection.
+If you or a loved one was bitten by a dog, you must address the injury immediately in order to minimize any risk of an infection.
 When it comes to minor dog bites, you might be able to treat the injury yourself using basic first aid.
 More severe bites will require medical treatment in a hospital.

 Below, our experienced dog bite attorneys will discuss basic first aid options following a dog bite.
 These suggestions are not meant to replace medical treatment.
 If you have suffered a dog bite, West Coast Trial Lawyers is always here to answer any questions you may have about dog bite claims and available damages.